Seattle Cancer Care Alliance (SCCA) has one of the most active clinical trial programs in the world — providing new hope for our patients every day.

 It’s always up to you whether to take part in a clinical trial.
 One potential benefit is that you may be among the first to get access to a promising new treatment.
 Even if you decide not to participate, the fact that SCCA provides treatment for patients in trials is a good reason to come here for your care.

-SCCA, Fred Hutch, and UW Medicine form the only National Cancer Institute-designated comprehensive cancer center in the Northwest.
+SCCA, Fred Hutch and UW Medicine form the only National Cancer Institute-designated Comprehensive Cancer Center in Washington state.

 Clinical trials are essential to disease research and are a key component of SCCA’s mission to translate scientific discoveries into prevention, diagnosis, treatment, and cure for cancer and all the conditions we treat.
 Without clinical trials, new interventions could not be approved.

 Every advance in cancer treatment in recent years has come out of clinical trials.Take just one important example: Bone marrow transplantation, among the most significant medical advances of the 20th century, was developed by researchers at Fred Hutch.
 Now used to treat many kinds of cancers and noncancerous blood disorders, this life-saving treatment would not exist without patients who were willing to participate in clinical trials.

 Learn more about the importance of clinical trials.

 The goal of clinical studies is to increase our knowledge about diseases and to develop safer, more effective treatments in the fight against them.
 Cancer is complex, and there are clinical trials that look at many aspects and stages of the disease — trials are not just for patients in the final stages of their illness.
 There are trials:

 - To examine ways to prevent cancer in healthy people